oodle-ai/terraform-provider-oodle/README.md

 Manage your monitors and notification policies via terraform!

 # Docs
-Terraform spec for each resourceG is documented in [here](docs/resources)
+Terraform spec for each resource is documented in [here](docs/resources)

 # Example: